ErrorTzy/writings/notes/Phil_of_Lan/KripkeWittgensteinOnRulesandPrivateLanguage.md

 > What?
 I think to the extend that I have the time, I can always calculate the sum.
 Why do you think I can't?
 I can't write it down and calculate slowly?
 Addition is defined in terms of successor operation, which is basically, count.
 And counting in decimal system is just rotating between 10 symbols.
 What's ingraspable about this?
 I don't think Kripke's response is convincing.

-**Idealized Dispositionalism defense**: we can define the meaning of "disposition" in a more fine-grained way: it's cateris paribus If my brain had been stuffed with sufficient extra matter to grasp large enough numbers, and if it were given enough capacity to perform such a large addition, and if my life (in a healthy state) were prolonged enough, then given an addition problem involving two large numbers, m and n, I would respond with their sum, and not with the result according to some quus-like rule.
+**Idealized Dispositionalism defense 1**: we can define the meaning of "disposition" in a more fine-grained way: it's cateris paribus If my brain had been stuffed with sufficient extra matter to grasp large enough numbers, and if it were given enough capacity to perform such a large addition, and if my life (in a healthy state) were prolonged enough, then given an addition problem involving two large numbers, m and n, I would respond with their sum, and not with the result according to some quus-like rule.

 **Kripke's objection 1**: But how can we have any confidence of this?
 How can I tell what would happen if my brain were stuffed with extra brain matter?
 This, at bottom, presupposes that, there is an intention that can be carried out on m and n.
 The skepticism is just doubting this fact.
 The challenge must be met by specifying the nature of such fact.